- Home

 Stem cell transplant

 For a small number of people with blood cancers, high-dose chemotherapy and, sometimes, a type of radiation therapy known as total body irradiation are given before a stem cell transplant to kill the cancer cells in the body.
-The risk of permanent infertility after high-dose chemotherapy or radiation therapy is high.
+The risk of permanent infertility after these treatments is high.

 Immunotherapy and targeted therapy

-The effects of these newer drug therapies, such as immunotherapy and targeted therapy, on fertility and pregnancy are unknown, but are likely to vary depending on the drug you take.
-Talk to your cancer or fertility specialist about how these treatments may affect your fertility.
+The effects of these newer drug therapies on fertility and pregnancy are unknown, but are likely to vary depending on the drug you take.
+Talk to your cancer and fertility specialists about how these treatments may affect your fertility.

 → READ MORE: Specific challenges after treatment